 What factors do insurers take into account?

-When determining your classification, your insurer will assess the following factors:
+When determining your classification, your insurer will assess you on your:

-- Your health, family medical history, and any preexisting conditions
+- Health, family medical history, and any preexisting conditions

-- Your lifestyle — including your job, hobbies and driving record
+- Lifestyle — including your job, hobbies and driving record

 Types of classifications